This cute hurricane candle holder was made using only items from Dollar Tree!

 Which is exactly what I did to make this cute little hurricane candle holder.

-Not only does this hurricane candle holder go great with fall decor, you can make it your own and add any embellishments for any season or holiday.
+Not only does this hurricane candle holder go great with fall decor, but you can also make it your own and add any embellishments for any season or holiday.

 I’ll show you how to make the hurricane candle holder as well as the grubby candle.
 It’s all very easy, but the candle takes a little bit of time because of the drying process.
 Grunging a candle to make it look primitive is also very messy so cover your craft area before you begin.